barionleg/cesium.wiki.gs/Architecture.md

 <img src="architectureFigures/dynamicScene.png" width="30%" align="right" />

-Dynamic Scene builds on top of the previous three layers to enable data driven visualization, primarily via the processing of CZML; a new JSON based schema for describing a time-dynamic graphical scene.
+Dynamic Scene builds on top of the previous three layers to enable data-driven visualization, primarily via the processing of CZML, a new JSON based schema for describing a time-dynamic graphical scene.

-Rather than manually updating primitives every frame, Dynamic Scene allows you to load or stream your data into a collection of high-level DynamicObjects, which are then rendered using Visualizers.
+Rather than manually update primitives every frame, Dynamic Scene allows us to load or stream our data into a collection of high-level `DynamicObject`s, which are then rendered using Visualizers.
 A single update call is all that's required to update the entire scene to a new time.

-The below code is all that's needed to load and visualize any non-streaming CZML document into any Cesium based application.
+The code below is all that's needed to load and visualize any non-streaming CZML document into any Cesium based application.

 ```javascript
 //Create a scene